 Imperial Center is projected to create over 200 long-term jobs for the region at full buildout (Source: Comprehensive Economic Development Strategy (2010-2011) p.
 50).
 A steady job growth within the Heber Public Utility District could certainly entice new developers to construct housing near premier commercial development, contributing to the growth of the Heber Public Utility District service area.
 The Imperial Center is located directly east of Highway 111 and consists of over 77 acres of property zoned C-3 - Highway Commercial Area.
-The Imperial Center is expected to provide approximately 900,000 square feet of commercial facilities.
+The Imperial Center Specific Plan indicates that the Imperial Center is expected to provide approximately 900,000 square feet of commercial facilities.
 Below are the project's proposed commercial land uses: